vmware-archive/distributed-tracing-sample-apps/Wavefront-DT/dropwizard-app/README.md

-Step 3 - Now restart all the services again using below commands from root directory of the project.
+3. Now restart all the services again using below commands from root directory of the project.

    ```bash
    java -jar ./shopping/target/shopping-1.0-SNAPSHOT.jar server ./shopping/app.yaml
    java -jar ./styling/target/styling-1.0-SNAPSHOT.jar server ./styling/app.yaml
    java -jar ./delivery/target/delivery-1.0-SNAPSHOT.jar server ./delivery/app.yaml
    ```
-Step 4 - Generate some load via loadgen - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.
+4. Generate some load via loadgen - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.

-Step 5 - Go to **Applications -> Traces** in the Wavefront UI to visualize your traces.
+5. Go to **Applications -> Traces** in the Wavefront UI to visualize your traces.
 You can also go to **Applications -> Inventory** to visualize the RED metrics that are automatically derived from your tracing spans.